tikazyq/udacity-dand/proj4/final_report.md

 According to the table, it shows that the exercised\_stock\_options has the most importance while salary, deferred\_income, long\_term\_incentive, restricted\_stock and loan\_advances have no importance.

+###Question 3
-**3. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
+**What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms don’t have parameters that you need to tune--if this is the case for the one you picked, identify and briefly explain how you would have done it if you used, say, a decision tree classifier). [relevant rubric item: “tune the algorithm”]**

 The parameters tuning is a process of finding the most optimum parameters to fit machine learning algorithms in order to achieve the best performances.
 Lack of this process may result in non-optimum performances such as accuracy, precision or recall.

 I used the *GridSearch* to optimise the parameters for the best f1 score, which is the harmonic mean of precision and recall.
 I used f1 score, the harmonic mean of precision and recall, because both precision and recall need to be above 0.3.

+###Question 4
-**4. What is validation, and what’s a classic mistake you can make if you do it wrong?
+**What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric item: “validation strategy”]
 Give at least 2 evaluation metrics, and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]**

 Validation is the process of evaluating the performance of tuned classifiers against the evaluation metrics selected.
 A classic mistake is that the classifier might be overfitted if this process is done in a wrong way, e.g. training data size is too large.
 The overfitting will result in the overperforming of training data but poor performance of the test data.